mgaudin/Hy2roresO/docs/index.md

 # Hy2roresO
-Hy2roresO is QGIS Plugin that is able compute various stream hierarchisation orders, such as Strahler order, Horton order, Shreve order.
+Hy2roresO is a QGIS Plugin that is able to compute various stream hierarchisation orders, such as Strahler order, Horton order, Shreve order, in any hydrological network.

-The plugin works with QGIS 3.0, and is developped with Python 3.6.
+The plugin works with QGIS 3.0, and is developed with Python 3.6.

 ## Description